-NOTE: Patients should be instructed that when using hydrogen peroxide lens care systems, they should use ONLY the lens case provided with the hydrogen peroxide care system.
+NOTE: When using hydrogen peroxide lens care systems, ONLY use the lens case provided with the hydrogen peroxide care system.
 This case is specially designed to neutralize the solution.
-Failure to use the specialized case will result in severe stinging, burning, and injury to their eye.
-Patients should be instructed to follow the recommendations on the hydrogen peroxide system labeling exclusively and should be instructed that following disinfection with a peroxide system, the lenses should be rinsed with sterile saline.
+Failure to use the specialized case will result in severe stinging, burning, and injury to the eye.
+Follow the recommendations on the hydrogen peroxide system labeling exclusively and should be instructed that following disinfection with a peroxide system, the lenses should be rinsed with sterile saline.